-Joan Masters is the Senior Coordinator of Partners in Prevention and has worked with PIP since 2001.
-Joan is responsible for the training and technical assistance that PIP provides to the 23 member campuses and serves as the Primary Investigator for PIP’s grant projects.
+Joan Masters is the Project Director of Partners in Prevention and has worked with PIP since 2001.
+Joan is responsible for the training and technical assistance that PIP provides to the 24 member campuses and serves as the Primary Investigator for PIP’s grant projects.
 Joan provides oversight to the Partners in Prevention projects such as the Missouri Assessment of College Health Behaviors and the Meeting of the Minds conference.
 She is able to assist campuses with coalition building, implementing evidence-based strategies, building peer education programs, and strategic planning.
 Joan is a Missouri Advanced Prevention Specialist and received both her Masters and Bachelor’s degrees in Education from the University of Missouri.
-In addition to her work with PIP, Joan is currently serving as the Regional Consultant for NASPA’s The BACCHUS Network.
 Joan enjoys spending time with her family, volunteering with youth sports in her community, gardening, and cooking.

 Eric Filcoff is the graphic designer for Partners in Prevention.
 He has been with PIP since his graduation from the University of Missouri in 2004.
-When he isn't designing t-shirts and brochures and webpages and logos and posters and whatever else PIP needs, Eric enjoys spending his free time playing with bikes.
+In his free time, he enjoys playing with bikes and drinking coffee.

 Molly Lindner is the Communications Assistant for Partners in Prevention.
 She graduated from William Woods University with a major in graphic design and subsequently graduated from Baylor University with a Masters in Educational Administration for Higher Education Administration.
 Most recently she served as the first full-time Title IX Coordinator for Columbia College where she worked closely with Partners in Prevention.
 Molly is an avid believer in lifelong learning and consistently yearns for new opportunities to help those around her be their own best selves.